burrbull/magsite-template/diss/diss_en.md

 In the event of a utility power failure, the UPS switches to battery operation and simultaneously provides the reference voltage for the utility inverter.
 Therefore, the energy of the sun continues to be used in case of accidents in the networks.
 As in the presence of a network, excess solar electricity is directed to charge batteries.
 <div class="cntr"><img src="images/48cd34be9f6153f1.png" name="Figure 8" width="527" height="364">
 </img></div>
-<p class="cntr"> Figure 8 &mdash; Grid-mounted photovoltaic power system with grid-tied inverter at UPS output</p>
+<p class="imgcaption"> Figure 8 &mdash; Grid-mounted photovoltaic power system with grid-tied inverter at UPS output</p>

 If the voltage in the network did not disappear, but went beyond the permissible limits, then the inverter disconnects from such a network and continues to supply the responsible load with high-quality current - from the SB and from the battery.
 The load connected to the inverter is powered by the voltage that is in the network.